 As you travel, do you play games in the car?
 One game many kids enjoy is finding certain types of road signs.
 If you live in an area with lots of bridges or overpasses, you may have seen signs that indicate that bridges freeze before roads.
 Have you ever wondered why?

 At first, it may not seem to make sense.
 Why would bridges freeze before roads?
-A bridge or an overpass (a bridge over a road instead of a body of water) is just like a road, right?
-The air temperature feels the same if you’re standing on the road or the bridge.
+A bridge or an overpass is just like a road, right?
+The air temperature feels the same if you're standing on the road or the bridge.

 First, cold air surrounds the surface of a bridge from above and below.
 This means that bridges lose heat from both sides.
 Bridges have no way to trap heat, so they will ice rapidly as soon as the temperature decreases to the freezing point.